greim/hoxy/rules/readme.markdown

 Rules
 =====

+NOTE: A future goal of this project is to provide a GUI through which rules can be created, deleted and modified.
+But for now, hoxy rules live in a configuration file called `rules.txt`, which is read upon startup and continually monitored for updates.

-Hoxy reads `rules.txt` upon startup.
-For each request, hoxy executes all rules found in it.
-You may edit and resave the rules file at any time without needing to restart hoxy, however saving a malformed rule will cause hoxy to print an error to the console and ignore that rule.
+For each request, hoxy executes all rules found in the rules file.
+You can edit and resave the rules file at any time without needing to restart hoxy.
+Saving a malformed rule will merely cause hoxy to print an error to the console and ignore that rule.

 Rule Syntax Overview
 ====================

-Rules must be on a single line and follow the form:
+Rules live on a single line and follow the form:

     <phase>: [<conditions>,] <actions>